lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 title: "Tutorial: how to easily create a bubble map with Plotly"
 date: 2020-04-30T15:34:30-04:00
 categories:
-  - Blog
+  - Tutorial
 tags:
   - Plotly
   - EDA
   - Covid
+  - Python
 classes: wide
 ---

 Creating engaging plots is one useful skill to present data from your work.
-In this entry we will work with [Plotly](https://plotly.com/) library and information regarding Coronavirus spread, trying to emulate some of the <a href=coronavirus.jhu.edu/data>plots we are seeing these days</a>.
+In this entry we will work with [Plotly](https://plotly.com/) library and information regarding Coronavirus spread, trying to emulate some of the [plots we are seeing these days.](https://coronavirus.jhu.edu/)

 ## Data import and libraries